marco262/my_wiki/data/onednd/class/wizard.md

 ### Level 20: Signature Spells

 You gain mastery over two powerful spells and can cast them with little effort.
 Choose two level 3 spells in your spellbook as your signature spells.
 You always have these spells prepared, and you can cast each of them once at level 3 without expending a spell slot.
-When you do so, you can't do so again until you finish a Short Rest or [[glossary:Long Rest]].
+When you do so, you can't do so again until you finish a [[glossary:Short Rest]] or [[glossary:Long Rest]].

 If you want to cast either spell at a higher level, you must expend a spell slot as normal.